Exam and Vaccination Recommendations for Dogs

 We may recommend a urinalysis, blood work, a fecal examination, and/or radiographs ... all depending on the individual patient. and on what we find during the exam.

-Mid Year: For regular patients, we offer a free mid-year wellness exam.
-We'll email you or send a post card to remind you of this visit, and each year we'll recommend a routine screening test appropriate for middle age dogs in general and certainly any test that would be appropriate for your dog's problem specifically.
+Mid Year: For regular patients, we offer an inexpensive mid-year wellness exam.
+We'll email you or send a post card to remind you of this visit, and each year we'll recommend a routine screening test appropriate for middle age dogs in general and certainly any test that would be appropriate for your dog's specific problems.
+We also recommend a lepto vaccine booster for most dogs, deworming, and a fecal check.

 For Really Old Dogs